carloocchiena/carloocchiena/README.md

 :rocket: In 2021 I left this job to start my own company, <a href="https://www.azionadigitale.com/" target = "_blank"> Aziona. </a>

+:computer: I had my first 386dx at 12.
+It was love at first sight.
+And I never stopped that relationship.

-:snake: I started programming with Python by chance in 2017.
+:snake: I took a methodical approach to programming with Python in 2017.
 Since then, I've been working with it and studying it more or less intensively.

 Sometimes I've been using JavaScript and studied a bit of C++ and C#, the latter essentially to play with Unity.
 But mostly just experiments.